 - Lack of Confidence: Whether you’re just getting back out there or an entry-level dancer, present yourself with a confident attitude.
 Stay positive and highlight your most compelling professional merits.

-- No Focus: Because you get more space to have fun with this resume, it can be easy to lose focus.
+- No Focus: Because you get more space to have fun with this resume, it can easily lose focus.
 Remember, your resume is designed to get you an interview and catch a potential employer’s attention.
 Highlight your skills and experience first and foremost.

 - No Keywords: Employers are always on the lookout for new talent, so include the keywords they are likely to search for.
-As an example, an entry-level dancer should include “entry-level” in his or her resume.
+As an example, an entry-level dancer should include “entry-level” in their resume.

 - Including References: Past resume standards asked for references, but today, they warrant a separate document.
 Only give out your separate references document when specifically asked.

-Artistic and lively Dancer with five years of professional performance experience and broad range of modern dance skills.
-Multi-talented dancer familiar with production management and strong choreography skill set.
-Seeking exciting performance position with lively entertainment company.
+Artistic and lively Dancer with five years of professional performance experience and a broad range of modern dance skills.
+Multi-talented dancer is familiar with production management and strong choreography skill set.
+Seeking exciting performance position with the live entertainment company.
+Highlights Jazz Lyrical Hip Hop Contemporary Strong gymnast Excellent Choreographer Production Management

 Dancer and Assistant Choreographer